rosschapman/internetross/blog.md

 An ingressive mindset might help us; help move us at the speed of trust.
 There is some movement; white boys catching on and putting together slide for the other boys.

-Brian and Ben essentially instruct the audience in trust-based collaboration:
+The talk is an introduction and invitation in trust-based collaboration.
+Touchstones include:

 - you are unique but not special (meh, reinscribing in sad machismo Tyler Durden reference)
 - individual genius is a myth